Once you mention Siem Reap, the first thought is about Angkor, the ancient temple where the Kmer people used to live from the 9th to 15th centuries.

 - Visas - Indonesia, Laos, Thailand, Vietnam, Singapore, and the Philippines inhabitants do not need a visa to enter Cambodia.
 For all the other countries, it is necessary.
 Tourist visas cost 35$ for 2 months and they can get it once they arrive at the airport, or via the Internet.

 - Currency - The Cambodia Riel (KHR) is the official currency.
-Considering the fact that Siem Reap is a major tourist destination, prices are higher than in the other places in Cambodia.
+Because Siem Reap is a major tourist destination, prices are higher than in the other places in Cambodia.
 Credit cards are accepted while ATMs charge a fee of 5$ per withdrawal.

 - Airports - Siem Reap-Angkor International Airport is the busiest and largest airport with direct flights from many Asian cities and other countries.
 It is 7 kilometers away from the town.

-- Travel Insurance - The travelers are always advised to get travel insurance in case of medical difficulties, theft and loss of personal items.
-Additionally, for Siem Reap, travelers are advised to check whether their insurance policy covers the traveling by motorcycles, since many tourist decide to tour Siem Reap on a motorbike.
+- Travel Insurance - The travelers are always advised to get travel insurance in case of medical difficulties, theft, and loss of personal items.
+Additionally, for Siem Reap, travelers are advised to check whether their insurance policy covers traveling by motorcycles since many tourists decide to tour Siem Reap on a motorbike.

 Siem Reap Weather Averages (Temperatures)